McLean Hospital 115 Mill Street Belmont, MA 02478

 “Did parity provide more financial protection for individuals with more severe and chronic illnesses?
 Yes, for these individuals, we determined that total out-of-pocket spending for consumers went down across as a result of parity.
 The overall average savings—$148 annually for individuals with bipolar disorder and $100 for those with major depression—was not a large amount, but it does provide some additional financial protection,” said Busch.
 “We also noted that the level of use of services remained predominantly unchanged for these individuals.”

-Individuals seeking treatment for adjustment disorder, an illness typically less severe and chronic than bipolar disorder and major depression, also experienced a reduction in both total and out-of-pocket spending—in part because they also received fewer psychotherapy visits—12 percent less.
+Individuals seeking treatment for adjustment disorder, an illness typically less severe and chronic than bipolar disorder and major depression, also experienced a reduction in both total and out-of-pocket spending—in part because they also received fewer psychotherapy visits—12% less.
 Thus, the reduced out-of-pocket spending likely reflects the fact that they received fewer services, not primarily because parity afforded additional financial protection.

 According to the authors, the utilization findings are consistent with the theory that health plans responded to parity by increasing the mental health benefit management to control service use increases that might otherwise accompany benefit expansion.